 The Restaurant is described as: Whisk your young royalty to Cinderella’s banquet hall for some fine French cuisine amongst enchanting stone archways and medieval stained-glass windows.
 Here, princes and princesses glide past and stop for a chat and photo opportunity in what is a fairytale dining experience.
 In addition to Princesses the we were able to meet Suzy and Pearla.

-Lunch: Chez Remy (2 Adult Vouchers 1 child voucher).
-This is my favorite Restaurant as the food was good but the theme was awsome.
-We told the kids when we walked in that we were shrink down to mouse size.
+This is my favorite restaurant as the food was good but the theme was awesome.
+Imagine walking down a hallway and being shrunk to the size of a mouse.
+Even the floor tiles are bigger.
+We told the kids when we walked in that we were shrunk down to mouse size.
 The theming made it extremely easy to get the kids to believe it.

 We ordered the steaks and ratatouille which the kids were willing to try since Remy made it himself.
 We also took some time to walk around the restaurant to really enjoy the theme because it’s a really fun theme.